wissol/eo/README.md

 - ma aspek – We (exclusive) will fish tomorrow (are fishing tomorrow or some time in the near future).
 - euk – You come.
 - eirnik – It’s winter (pa eirnik – It was winter)
+- nosifan ik - I wish you good night (or good night)
+-